datawiza-inc/Azure-AD-SSO-Java-Spring-Web-App/README.md

 This module will introduce you to using No-Code Datwiza to build a Java Spring web application.
 It shows two major functionalities:

 - How to enable Microsoft login (Microsoft Azure AD work or school account)
-- How to pass user attributes to the application backend.
+- How to pass user attributes to the application backend

 ## Online demo

 We built an online demo based on this repo: https://spring-sso.datawiza.net.
-You can login in via your Azure AD account or personal Microsoft account.
+You can login via your Azure AD account or personal Microsoft account.

 ## The Benefits of Using No-Code Datawiza